Can a soccer team revive hope in a Welsh city? Welcome to Wrexham.

 This month, Wrexham AFC’s season hangs in the balance.
 Wrexham and rival Notts County are neck-and-neck in the points tally that will determine which team gets promoted.
 The April 10 clash between the two is billed as the most important game in the history of the National League.
 Even before play started, the city hummed with anticipation.

-“All season long I always knew it was going to come to this,” sighs season ticket holder Darren Griffiths, on the eve of the big game.
+“All season long I always knew it was going to come to this,” sighs season ticket holder Darren Griffiths, on the eve of the match.
 “People are begging me for a ticket for tomorrow.”

 Mr. Griffiths, a plumbing engineer, isn’t accustomed to seeing his team winning.
 But his semi-retired father, Dave, recalls halcyon days when football was the Saturday afternoon pastime for workers in the coal mining and steelworks industries.